PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 You can also [write code](/code/) to trigger any complex notification logic you'd like.

-### Rate Limit

-When you're testing cron jobs, you may encounter **Rate Limit Exceeded** errors.
-Cron jobs can be tested no more than twice a minute.
-If you encounter this error, wait one minute and try again.

 ### Troubleshooting your scheduled jobs

-When you run a cron job, you may need to troubleshoot errors or other execution issues.
+When you run a scheduled job, you may need to troubleshoot errors or other execution issues.
 Pipedream offers built-in, step-level logs that show you detailed execution information that should aid troubleshooting.

-Any time a cron job runs, you'll see a new execution appear in the [Inspector](/workflows/events/inspect/).
-This shows you when the cron job ran, how long it took to run, and any errors that might have occurred. **Click on any of these lines in the Inspector to view the details for a given run**.
+Any time a scheduled job runs, you'll see a new execution appear in the [Inspector](/workflows/events/inspect/).
+This shows you when the job ran, how long it took to run, and any errors that might have occurred. **Click on any of these lines in the Inspector to view the details for a given run**.

 Code steps show [logs](/code/nodejs/#logs) below the step itself.
 Any time you run `console.log()` or other functions that print output, you should see the logs appear directly below the step where the code ran.